-We welcome international students to the Lee Strasberg Theatre & Film Institute.
+We warmly welcome international students to the Lee Strasberg Theatre & Film Institute into our full time programs (22 hours or more per week.
 We will advise you and provide supportive services regarding both US immigration rules and regulations and navigating the ins and outs of living in the US.

 For more information about attending the Los Angeles Campus, contact [email protected].

 International applicants (non-US Citizen or Green Card holders) should submit their completed application 6-8 weeks prior to the desired session start date.
 Application deadlines are set in order to ensure that accepted international applicants have sufficient time to receive immigration documents and obtain an M-1 Vocational or F-1 Academic student visa prior to the session start date.